-Given the robust UK legislative framework the risk of infringement for our employees and supplier employees working in our UK sites is low.
+Given the robust UK legislative framework, the risk of modern slavery and human trafficking affecting our employees and supplier employees working within the UK is considered low, but not absent.
 Nevertheless, we recognise our responsibility to identify and address potential infringements linked to the goods and/or services we procure.
 Therefore, we have put in place procedures to work to ensure that our suppliers adhere to the same standards as we apply to ourselves.